frankwang95/frankwang95.github.io/_posts/2023-09-30-september-snippits.md

 - The Dark Side of the Moon - Pink Floyd \
 - Portraits - Maribou State
 - Not Waving, But Drowning - Loyle Carner \
   *Loyle Carner sounds so kind of like Oddisee.
-Referencees [angsty poetry](https://www.poetryfoundation.org/poems/46479/not-waving-but-drowning) and meemaw’s proselytizing.*
+References [angsty poetry](https://www.poetryfoundation.org/poems/46479/not-waving-but-drowning) and meemaw’s proselytizing.*
 - Syamo - Romain Garcia
 - Ascension - Sarah Kinsley \
-  *I'm told Sarah Kinsley sang accapella with my brother at Columbia.*
+  *I'm told Sarah Kinsley sang a cappella with my brother at Columbia.*
 - Songs to Try - Klangphonics
 - Mr. Morale & The Big Steppers - Kendrick Lamar